shylaagrawal/Genre-Music-Classification-Research/README.md

 However, GTZAN exhibits several well-documented limitations.
 The dataset is small, genre coverage is narrow, and prior analyses have identified issues such as duplicate tracks, artist overlap across splits, and labeling errors [2].
 As a result, models trained exclusively on GTZAN may overfit to dataset-specific artifacts and fail to generalize beyond the benchmark.
 In real-world settings, music spans a much wider range of styles, production qualities, and hybrid genres, often with ambiguous or multi-label annotations.

 This project addresses the problem of domain shift in music genre classification by evaluating how a GTZAN-trained classifier performs on the MTG-Jamendo dataset, a large-scale and contemporary music tagging corpus.
-The central research questions are: (1) How well does a genre classifier trained on GTZAN generalize to MTG-Jamendo?
-(2) Which genres transfer most effectively, and which exhibit systematic confusion or bias? and (3) What does this evaluation reveal about the limitations of single-dataset benchmarking in MIR research?
+The central research questions are:
+- (1) How well does a genre classifier trained on GTZAN generalize to MTG-Jamendo?
+- (2) Which genres transfer most effectively, and which exhibit systematic confusion or bias?
+- (3) What does this evaluation reveal about the limitations of single-dataset benchmarking in MIR research?
 The goal of this work is to provide evidence of cross-domain performance gaps and to motivate more robust evaluation practices for music classification systems.

 # 3. Related Work

 Music genre classification has been widely studied for over two decades, with early work focusing on hand-crafted audio features and traditional classifiers [1].
-More recent approaches employ deep learning models, particularly convolutional neural networks operating on time–frequency representations such as mel-spectrograms \citep{dieleman2014end}.
+More recent approaches employ deep learning models, particularly convolutional neural networks operating on time–frequency representations such as mel-spectrograms.

 A recurring concern in this literature is dataset bias and evaluation reliability.
 Sturm [2] demonstrated that many published GTZAN results are inflated due to data leakage, repetition, and confounding factors unrelated to genre.
 Subsequent studies have emphasized the need for cleaner datasets and cross-dataset evaluation to assess true generalization performance [3].